 This is difficult to predict since even the most extreme histories of addiction can be turned around, by someone who is determined, and dedicated enough, especially in the therapy elements of rehab.

-How Is Rehab Different To Tapering Down On My Own?
+What's The Difference Between Going To Rehab And Tapering Down On My Own?

 What kind of aftercare service do you offer clients?

 Is it possible to have close relatives visit me in the clinic?